SimpleDataLabsInc/prophecy-docs/docs/metadata/git.md

 Note that each Project is associated with a repository.
 This is the location Prophecy will store the Project's code.
 Select a default branch and path within that repository.

 :::info
-To see a dropdown of repositories accessible to the Git user, be sure to connect from Prophecy using the native Git Authentication method, ie **Login with GitHub** or **Login with Bitbucket**.
+To see a dropdown of repositories accessible to the Git user, be sure to connect from Prophecy using the native GitHub Oauth method, ie **Login with GitHub**.
 The dropdown list of repositories is not accessible to Prophecy if the Git connection uses the Personal Access Token method of authentication.
 :::

 ## How to commit changes